 Pacific Stream’s 25% protein is adequate for most adult Shepherds, but active dogs or those building muscle after illness may need more.
 And while the ingredient list reads well, the guaranteed analysis doesn’t include the specific amino acid or mineral breakdowns that some competing brands publish.
 You’re trusting the formulation without granular data.

-Is this appropriate for a German Shepherd puppy?
-The adult formulas are not formulated for large-breed puppy growth.
-Shepherd puppies need controlled calcium and phosphorus ratios for proper skeletal development.
-Taste of the Wild does make puppy-specific formulas.
-Use those, and confirm with your vet.
-Our puppy food guide has more options.
+For a Shepherd puppy.
+The adult formulas are not formulated for large-breed puppy growth — calcium and phosphorus ratios need to be controlled for skeletal development.
+Taste of the Wild does make puppy-specific formulas; use those and confirm with your vet.
+Our puppy food guide covers more options.

-How does it compare to other mid-range brands?
-In the $55 to $65 per bag range, Taste of the Wild stands out for novel proteins.
-Most competitors at this price rely on chicken or beef.
-The trade-off is that brands like Purina Pro Plan include more targeted joint support additives and employ full-time veterinary nutritionists.
-Whether novel proteins or joint supplementation matters more depends on your Shepherd.
+Versus other mid-range brands.
+In the $55 to $65 per bag range, the brand stands out for novel proteins — most competitors at this price rely on chicken or beef.
+The trade-off is that brands like Purina Pro Plan include more targeted joint support additives and employ full-time board-certified veterinary nutritionists.
+Whether novel proteins or full WSAVA-aligned manufacturer credentials matter more depends on your Shepherd.
 Our kibble comparison maps the full landscape.

 For a complete look at feeding options across every diet type, start with our German Shepherd feeding hub.